The adrenal glands are two triangle-shaped glands. One gland is located on top of each kidney.

-Each adrenal gland is about the size of the thumb.
+Each adrenal gland is about the size of the top part of the thumb.
 The outer part of the gland is called the cortex.
-It produces steroid hormones such as cortisol, aldosterone, and testosterone.
+It produces steroid hormones such as cortisol, aldosterone, and hormones that can be converted to testosterone.
 The inner part of the gland is called the medulla.
 It produces epinephrine and norepinephrine, which are also called adrenaline and noradrenaline.

-The adrenal glands can be affected by many diseases, such as autoimmune disorders, infections, tumors, and bleeding, including:
+The adrenal glands can be affected by many diseases, such as autoimmune disorders, infections, tumors, and bleeding.

 UPHS Contact Us